Welcome to today's edition of the Rush 24-7 podcast.

 Lyndon Johnson, the Bobby Baker scandal.

-Lyndon Johnson and oh yeah, illegal wars.
+Lyndon Johnson and, oh, yeah, illegal wars.

-When the administration deliberately suggested we were fired upon in order to gin up support.
+Can you say the Gulf of Tonkin resolution when the administration deliberately suggested we were fired upon in order to gin up support?

-Hillary, you need to come up with a new icon there.
+That Lyndon Johnson's boy, I tell you, Hillary, you need to come up with a new icon there.

 To the phones we go, Jason in Chicago, you're first up today with another Jason on the Rush Limbaugh program.